PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 20:13:19
+Last updated: 2024-04-05 20:13:52
-Random Quote: Because you're so broken you don't even trust yourself.
-And that's scary. - Nate Jacobs
+Random Quote: Lily: "Whenever we board a flight, you lick the plane!"Marshall: "Have we crashed even once?" - Marshall Eriksen